samueljackson92/samueljackson92.github.io/_pages/about.md

 I'm a data scientist working in the machine learning and visualization group at the [UK Atomic Energy Authority](https://ccfe.ukaea.uk/).

-I have a background in Machine Learning for large scale science facilities.
+I have a background in machine learning for large scale science facilities.
 In a previous life I worked on Python and C++ development for scientific data analysis and reduction workflows.
 I have experience developing machine learning models in both Pytorch and Tensorflow, as well as practical knowledge of scaling models on large HPC systems.